“We must open the doors and we must see to it they remain open, so that others can pass through.”

 Advocacy is at the heart of UWCNY activities.

 - Using our policies and resolutions to lobby the appropriate levels of government, whether municipal, provincial or federal to affect changes which will enhance the status of women and girls.

 - Collaborating with community organizations.

 - Raising money to provide scholarships for university and college education for girls and women.

-- Reviewing and proposing Resolutions: The clubs submit, amend and vote on resolutions which, if agreed upon, become CFUW, GWI or OC policy respectively.
-The policies are developed into action plans for the clubs to act upon.
+- Reviewing and proposing Resolutions: Our club submits, amends and votes on resolutions which, if agreed upon, become CFUW, GWI or OC policy.
+The policies are developed into action plans for the club to act upon.